Definition of Innovation

 - An innovation transforms or updates, an invention creates or discovers.

 - Innovations typically confront customs and norms.

-- Discontinuous innovation is introducing an entirely new product to market such as the original personal computers and continuous innovation is improving existing products such a new versions of software.
-Access to the internet is challenging traditional notions of innovation waves and the process of innovation.
+- Discontinuous innovation is introducing an entirely new product to market, such as the original personal computers, and continuous innovation is improving existing products, such as new versions of software.
+The Internet is challenging traditional notions of innovation waves and the process of innovation.